BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: Localized Bipartite Match Interdependent MDP and GATDDQN

 \section{Localized Bipartite Match Interdependent MDP and GATDDQN}

 While the previously introduced framework that combines independent RL with bipartite matching (i.e., ILPDDQN) significantly enhances scalability, it overlooks the intricate interdependence among agents in the MARL exploitation and training process.
 This oversight can lead to substantial overestimation of rewards, potentially leading to suboptimal solutions, particularly in the highly competitive environment of ride-pooling.
 Therefore, in this section, we present our novel Graph-based MARL algorithm, termed as GATDDQN, which effectively captures the agent interdependence with localized bipartite matching graph within a large-scale ride-pooling system.
-This serves as the novel MARL backbone for our BMG-Q framework.

 The rest of this section will proceed as follows.
 We will initiate our discussion by showing how to build upon the previous MDP framework to incorporate localized bipartite matching.
 We will then review the fundamentals of classical Graph Attention Neural Network techniques.
 Following this, we will delve into the structure and formulation of our GATDDQN, which is designed to capture agent interdependence through a localized bipartite matching graph.